mansurianas/DevOps-URL2QR/README.md

 - Install the dependencies: `npm install`
 - Run the NextJS Server: `npm run dev`
 - Your Front-end Server should be running on `http://localhost:3000`

-## Goal

-The goal is to get hands-on with DevOps practices like Containerization, CICD and monitoring.

-Look at the capstone project for more detials.

 ## Author